tachitachi/SimpleROHook/README.md

 This is **SimpleROHook updated to work with 2017-09-20ragexe from iRO RE:Start**.
 It *may* also support current (Renewal?) clients from other servers.

-I have only tested the Bowling Bash gutterline functionality; judging by the logging console, some other stuff is definitely still wrong.
+I have only tested the Bowling Bash gutterline and M2E functionality; judging by the logging console, some other stuff is definitely still wrong.

 This fork also updates the project to Visual Studio 2015 (+ runtime), because I don't have earlier versions installed.
 Thus, you will need the [Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=53587) (32-bit version, `vc_redist.x86.exe`, even with 64-bit Windows) to use this.